schubergphilis/seccubus-docker/README.md

   - If DBHOST/DBPORT are set to 127.0.0.1/3306 the local MariaDB instance is started
 * APIURL - Path to the API url
   - Set this if your set STACK to front to redirect the API calls to an alternative relative or absolute URL.
+* BASEURI - Base URI for seccubus
+  - Server the application at the value provided
 * SMTPSERVER - IP address or host name of an SMTP server to be used for notifications
 * SMTPFROM - From address used in notifications
 * TICKETURL_HEAD/TICKETURL_TAIL - If these are set ticket numberrs will be linked to this URL